a16z-infra/llm-app-stack/README.md

 <img width="709" alt="image" src="https://github.com/a16z-infra/llm-app-stack/assets/57970926/1e4e53af-22c5-4d65-8bd9-aca776e4e970">

-Once you have the data you would like to add, if you don't want deal with the markdown formatting here, it is easy to correctly format using a tool like [Cursor](https://cursor.sh/).
+Once you have the data you would like to add, if you don't want to deal with the markdown formatting here, it is easy to correctly format using a tool like [Cursor](https://cursor.sh/).

 See the prompt below that works as an inline edit, just make sure you highlight 4-5 previous examples so Cursor can infer the format itself: